pynapple-org/pynapple/doc/examples/tutorial_HD_dataset.md

 print(decoded)
 ```

-The variable 'decoded' contains the most probable angle, and 'proba_feature' contains the probability of a given angular bin at a given time point:
+The variable ``decoded`` contains the most probable angle, and ``proba_feature`` contains the probability of a given angular bin at a given time point:

 ```{code-cell} ipython3
 print(proba_feature)